Airtable/blocks/docs/models/table_or_view_query_result.md

 Represents a set of records directly from a view or table.

 Do not instantiate.
-You can get instances of this class by calling `table.select` or `view.select`.
+You can get instances of this class by calling `table.selectRecords` or `view.selectRecords`.

 ### Parameters